Amateur Radio Station K9DUR

 January 1974 to February 2000

 After 13 years as a Technician, I decided it was time to get off my duff & work on my code speed.
-I had attempted the General in May of 1961, but missed the code by 2 characters.
-I went to the Federal Building in Chicago, IL, as a Technician, and came home an Advanced.
+I had attempted the General in May of 1961, but missed passing the code by 2 characters.
+I went to the Federal Building in Chicago, IL, as a Technician and came home an Advanced.
 Of course, in those days you had to wait to get the license in the mail before you could use your new privileges.

 K9DUR